General Content Policies

 The author/owner must be willing and able to grant Virginia Tech the non-exclusive right to preserve and provide online access to the work.

 The complete text, image, audio, or video of the work is stored in VTechWorks, even if the file is not publicly available.
-VTechWorks is a content repository and does not accept metadata-only records.
+VTechWorks is a content repository and does not accept metadata-only records, abstract-only files, or links to items hosted elsewhere.

 The work is appropriate for inclusion in the Collection to which it is submitted.